311crimemap/nuisancemaps/worker/README.md

 ##### Many

-Crimes table
+Crimes (many) table

-`name` refers to the foreign key columm
+Hibernate: `name` refers to the foreign key columm.
+Hibernate has accessor methods in both classes, but db migration has only foreign key in this table.

 ```
 @ManyToOne